zohidbek-mengliboyev/ckeditor-with-angular/README.md

 # CkeditorWithAngular

-Reminder: After cloning this project to your IDE, just run "npm install". :)
+Reminder: After cloning this project to your IDE, just run `npm install`. :)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.